 "Postcards?
 Good.
 To your folks?
 Where will you mail them?"

 "Yeah, to mom and pop.
 I guess I'll mail them when we get back to Santa Cruz.
 I just feel like writing to them right now."

 "Feeling a little homesick?"

 "Yeah," said the boy, stifling tears.
 "A lot."
-His typically stoic, distant grandfather sat down next to him on the nearest bunk.
-"I want to go home," the boy admitted.
+As his typically stoic, distant grandfather sat down next to him on the nearest bunk the boy admitted, "I want to go home."

 "I'm glad, too.
 I just miss mom and pop right now."

-"Whenever I go to on sleepovers at my friends' house, and I have trouble sleeping at night, I like to think, if I need to I can just get up and walk home," the boy explained.
-"But I know:" he sniffed, "I can't walk home from here."
+"Whenever I go on sleepovers at my friends' house, and I have trouble sleeping at night, I always like to think, if I need to go home, I can just get up and walk there," the boy explained.
+"But I know," he sniffed, "I can't ever walk home from here."

 "Nope.
-You sure can't!" his grandfather smiled, compassionately.
+You sure can't." his grandfather smiled, compassionately.
 "But you'll be home soon enough.
-Hang in there.
-You'll see your folks before you know it.
-They'll be at the airport to pick us up in just a few days and they're going to be just as happy to see you as you'll be to see them."
+Hang in there, Juanito, you'll see your folks before you know it.
+They'll be at the airport to pick us up when we get back, and they're going to be just as happy to see you as you'll be to see them."

 The boy's uncle appeared suddenly in doorway.
 "You okay, Percy?" he asked, evidently concerned.

 "Sure.
 Fine.
 Just came down for a sweater.
 Been talking with John."